lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.11.2
-- Glitch: Enhanced Slavery was overlapping row with solar panels
+- Bug fix: Enhanced Slavery was overlapping row with solar panels
+- Adjusted tech costs for any remaining DLC tech that was out of norm for XL
+- Adjusted fusion beam component sizes to match XL (5/11/22/44)

 ### v1.11.1
 - Disallowed bombardment from Ikkuro